Since 1972, Unesco’s World Heritage Centre has identified 878 sites around the globe "considered to be of outstanding value to humanity."

 On July 4, visitors will again ascend to the statue’s crown for a democratic view.
 (It had been off-limits since 9/11.)
 That she has survived countless lightning strikes and the indignities of a deodorant commercial is surprising for a woman of such thin skin, thin enough—3/32 of an inch, the height of two stacked pennies—to allow her to sway as much as three feet in strong winds.
 But that’s Liberty for you: bending to the forces of opposition but still standing strong.
 You go, girl.

 AAA can help you plant a trip to New York or anywhere else.
-For information, visit AAA.com/travel.
+For more information, visit any AAA branch.

 This article was first published in July 2009.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.